wizzdi/flexicore-boot/flexicore-boot-starter-web/README.md

       }
     }
-a RestController inside a plugin:
+a RestController inside a plugins:

     @Extension
     @RestController